-When some of our wealthiest – among the biggest beneficiaries of the “civil rights movement,” take a stand on racial injustices, rely on mimicking iconic demonstrations of people who didn’t have nearly the resources of today’s multimillionaires fifty years ago, it raises the question.
+When some of our wealthiest – among the biggest beneficiaries of the “civil rights movement,” take a stand on racial injustices, relying on mimicking iconic demonstrations of people who didn’t have nearly the resources of today’s multimillionaires fifty years ago, it raises the question.
 In this day and time, can’t we be more effective than these demonstrations?
-In the words Obama made famous.
+In the words, Obama made famous.
 “Yes, we can.”

 THE SOLUTION AND HOW WE WILL MAKE IT HAPPEN

 “All-inclusive” is the key – meaning we are not going to continue marginalizing ourselves by being a 24-7 black national cable news television network version of Jet, Ebony or BET.
-Our all-inclusive enlightened editorial philosophy will cover the same national news as the others but include the issues, interests, and concerns of black Americans, which other news organizations have been omitting.
+Our all-inclusive enlightened editorial philosophy will cover the same national news as the other major news organizations but include the issues, interests, and concerns of black Americans, which they have been omitting.
 This gives us a competitive advantage over the major news entities providing a more comprehensive representation of events as they unfold.
 Most important, we will include accountability where it has never been and not defer to law enforcement in race matters.

 A WHOLE NEW WAY OF SEEING OURSELVES BASED ON REAL EMPOWERMENT

-It should be clear, this is not just filling a news media void, it’s finally putting in place the protection that comes with exercising our first amendment rights of a free press in the constitution.
+This is not just filling a news media void.
+This is finally putting in place the protection that comes with exercising our first amendment rights of a free press in the constitution.
 One thing we hope to achieve is changing the powerless mentality being passed along to our youth, thinking our only option is to remain powerless and subservient with demonstrations being our go-to move.
 This, we are countering by showing we can assert ourselves in the news media arena and become full participants in society.